 Freight & Cargo Insurance Coverage Frequently Asked Questions (FAQ)

 Getting the appropriate cargo and freight insurance for your shipment is an important part of protecting your business.
-Hopefully, we’ve answered your questions, but you can post additional ones in the comment section below or in our forum.
+Hopefully, we’ve answered your questions.
 This sections offers a few answers to some of the most frequently asked questions about cargo insurance.